 There are picnic areas for public use in Pettoranello Gardens (Community Park North.)
 Fishing is permitted, but removal of any other flora or fauna is not.
 Scattered benches overlook the lakes.
-Several signboards near the newly restored lower dam (2012) refer to the ice-making business which was the original reason for the lakes.
+Several signboards near the newly restored lower dam (2012) refer to the ice-making business, which was the original reason for the lakes.

 To the main parking lot at Community Park North:

 From Lawrenceville, follow Route 206 northbound to Princeton.
-Pass through the intersections and traffic lights at Elm Road and Library Place.
-At the next traffic light turn left and stay on Route 206 instead of going straight into town, and at the bottom of the hill take the jughandle where the sign says “All turns- Mountain Avenue”.
+Pass through the traffic lights at Elm Road and Library Place.
+At the next traffic light turn left and stay on Route 206 north instead of going straight into town, and at the bottom of the hill take the jughandle where the sign says “All turns- Mountain Avenue”.
 Cross 206; the Community Park North parking lot is immediately on the right.